bminor/mesa-mesa/src/amd/compiler/README-ISA.md

 NSA MIMG instructions should be limited to 3 dwords before GFX10.3 to avoid stability issues: https://reviews.llvm.org/D103348

+## RDNA2 / GFX10.3 hazards

+### SALU EXEC write followed by NSA MIMG instruction

+Triggered-by:
+Potential stability issues can occur if an SALU instruction changes exec from 0 to non-zero immediately before an NSA MIMG instruction with 4+ dwords.

+Mitigated-by: Any instruction, including `s_nop`.

 ## RDNA3 / GFX11 hazards

 ### VcmpxPermlaneHazard